neuralmagic/deepsparse-22-10/Intro.md

 Sentiment analysis is a common task in Natural Language Processing that focuses on identifying and classifying opinions expressed in a piece of text.
 Imagine you're a business that receives thousands of social media comments and posts about your product every day.
 Sentiment analysis could involve using a machine learning model to process these social media interactions and determine the general sentiment towards your product — be it positive or negative.

 For this task, we'll use a sparse BERT model, which is a transformer model for the sentiment analysis task.
-The model was trained to classify text into 2 different sentiments: `positive` and `negative`.
-In addition, it also gives a score on how 'confident' the model is in its prediction.
+The model was trained to classify text into 2 sentiments: `positive` and `negative`.
+In addition, it also gives a score on how confident the model is in its prediction.

 **Step 1** From your Droplet's terminal, initialize the DeepSparse Server with the BERT model: